 - Rosemary Valero-O’Connell

 - Gabriel Picolo

 - Aliza Layne

 GN / Manga / Traditional Favorites: Laura Dean Keeps Breaking Up with Me by Mariko Tamaki / illustrated by Rosemary Valero-O’Connell, Fullmetal Alchemist by Hiromu Arakawa, Check, Please! by Ngozi Ukazu, Bloom by Kevin Panetta / illustrated by Savanna Ganucheau, The Less Than Epic Adventures of TJ and Amal by E.K.
 Weaver, Not Simple by Natsume Ono.

-- A story about a girl who has to choose between a quinceñera and a Sweet Sixteen
+- A story about a Latinx who has to choose between a quinceñera and a Sweet Sixteen

-- Rom-coms featuring wlw couples, visible bisexuality, and queer POC
+- Rom-coms featuring visible bisexuality and queer POC

 - Male protagonists that express vulnerability and an aversion to classic toxic masculinity

 - Supernatural elements played out as everyday occurrences (re: “yeah, we got mermaids”)

 - Strong sibling relationships (especially atypical sibling relationships, like half-siblings or step-siblings)